NextCenturyCorporation/neon-dash/README.md

 ```
 cd <neon-dash-internal>
-docker-compose up -d
+docker-compose -f docker-compose-neon-only.yml up -d
 ```

-**Note**: By default, docker-compose runs the Neon Dashboard on port `4100`.
+**Note**: By default, docker-compose runs the Neon Dashboard on port `80`.
 If you want to use a different port:

-- In `<neon-dash-internal>/docker-compose.yml`, change the `4100` in the line `- 4100:80` to your port.
+- In `<neon-dash-internal>/docker-compose.yml`, change the first `80` in the line `- 80:80` to your port.

 #### 6. Verify Deployment

-Verify that the Neon Dashboard is deployed correctly by opening it in your internet browser by going to http://localhost:4100/
+Verify that the Neon Dashboard is deployed correctly by opening it in your internet browser by going to http://localhost/

 ### Deploy as WAR in Apache Tomcat